Get

 1. Monitoring

-It is unlikely that your vet will recommend this approach as there is a risk that the toothpick could perforate a section of the gastrointestinal tract at any moment as the dog moves about and normal peristalsis occurs in the gut.
-If this happens it is a medical emergency, and your dog could become very poorly very quickly.
+It is unlikely that your vet will recommend this approach, as there is a risk that the toothpick could perforate a section of the gastrointestinal tract at any moment as the dog moves about and normal peristalsis occurs in the gut.
+If this happens, it is a medical emergency, and your dog could become very poorly quickly.
 It is possible, however, for some toothpicks to move through the dog’s body and be excreted in the feces.
 Your vet will closely monitor your dog and note any changes that may indicate something has gone wrong.

 2. Endoscope

 If your vet hospital has the facilities, endoscopic removal can be a relatively quick and simple way of retrieving the toothpick, provided it hasn’t traveled too far or become embedded in any tissue.
 Your pet will be given an anesthetic, then a camera will be inserted into their mouth and down their throat.
 It can continue into the stomach if necessary.
 A grabbing instrument is then used to pick up the toothpick and pull it out gently.
-This can be an expensive procedure, and not all dogs will be suitable candidates for general anesthetic depending on their current health status.
+This can be an expensive procedure, and not all dogs will be suitable candidates for general anesthetic, depending on their current health status.

 Sick mastiff dog sitting on table in a vet clinic